thomassuedbroecker/ce-cns-problem/documentation/setup-example.md

  ---

- > Congratulations, you have successfully completed this hands-on lab `Setup the example application` section of the workshop.
+ > Congratulations, you have successfully completed this hands-on lab `Setup the example application` of the workshop.
 Awesome :star: